 As part of its peer review and information gathering activities, the Board organizes public meetings at which technical information is presented by representatives of DOE, its contractors, and other organizations involved in nuclear waste management and disposal.
 At these meetings, Board members and Board staff question the presenters, and time is provided for input and comments from interested members of the public.
-The Board usually holds two or three public meetings per year.
-Meetings are announced in the Federal Register, typically four to six weeks before being held.
-The Board has increased the transparency of its deliberations by "webcasting" its public meetings.
-Webcasts are archived and are available on the Board's website.
+The Board usually holds two or three public meetings per year, either "in-person" or virtually.
+Meetings are announced in the Federal Register; typically four to six weeks before being held, and details of how to access the webcast of an in-person meeting or attend a public meeting are posted to the Board's website in advance of the meeting.
+Recordings of Board meetings are archived and are available on the Board's website.